 Why Shouldn’t I Gut the Carp and Throw It in the Lake?

-Using logic some people may believe that they could gut the carp and throw it in the lake for the other fish to eat.
+Using logic, some people may believe that they could gut the carp and throw it in the lake for the other fish to eat.
 However, it is strongly advised not to do this because a ticket from the DNR could be as high as $500 for throwing a dying fish back into the water.
-In truth, the logic behind this is fairly reasonable because if you were to shoot a carp with an arrow and throw it back dying into the water, it could spread diseases to the other fish.
-That’s what the DNR says.
+In truth, if you were to shoot a carp with an arrow and throw it back dying into the water, it could spread diseases to the other fish.
+That’s what the DNR says, and if you don’t follow it, you may be paying a big fine.
 They consider it a form of littering in the lakes and rivers.
-Not to mention, you can put the dead carp to much better use.
-Even if the carp isn’t dying, they’re considered an invasive species, and it’s illegal to release them back into the water.
+Not to mention, you can put the dead carp to much better use with the above-listed options.
+Even if the carp aren’t dying, they’re considered an invasive species, and it’s illegal to release them back into the water.

 Do Carp Taste Good?